ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 **dbt**

 - **09_dbt_run**
-  - This is for running dbt to create data mart for analytics
+  - This is for debugging, running, generating, and serving documentation for dbt (data build tool) to create a data mart for analytics.

 Monitor topic using rpk commamd
 - rpk --help